schlechter-afk/SWiSH/README.md

 ```
 ```
 For reasonable and sound input this command lets the user to search for files recursively in all the sub-folders of the given folder and returns the location of the entered file , handling flags such as -d (only directories) and -f (only files) too , hence emulating the idea of the find functionality in actual linux terminal.
+Hidden folders would not be searched for any input file.
 ```

 # ****Specification 8: history****